x-senpai-x/rdao_alternative/README.md

 *Oracle-based VRF*​[a16zcrypto.com](https://a16zcrypto.com/posts/article/public-randomness-and-randomness-beacons/#:~:text=Chainlink%20VRF%20combines%20this%20approach,or%20thresholded%20to%20a%20group) | Provides verifiable randomness **on-demand** to smart contracts.
 Easy to use in current Ethereum DApps.
 Combines VRF with an oracle network, achieving cryptographic proofs of correctness​. | Not a public beacon in itself; serves individual requests.
 Depends on Chainlink's oracle set, so involves trust in those operators.
 Transactional gas costs per request.
 Has limited scalability for large-scale beacon use. |
 | **Ethereum RANDAO (current)**
 *On-chain XOR-commit*​[arxiv.org](https://arxiv.org/pdf/2409.19883#:~:text=Proof%20of%20Stake%20Ethereum%20provides,to%20the%20public%2C%20it%20is) | Built into Ethereum's consensus (Beacon Chain and EIP-4788).
 No off-chain trust required.
 Relatively simple: each proposer's BLS signature is XORed into a running seed​.
 Fast and low-overhead. | **Biasable**: a proposer withholding oracles can *maximize* next-epoch advantage​.
 Known "Last Revealer" attacks (tail-of-epoch withholding) significantly bias the outcome​  Without a VDF or threshold aggregation, outputs can be predicted by colluding validators. |

+Notes: DFINITY/NEAR and Drand rely on threshold BLS signatures, giving strong unbiasability under honest-majority assumptions​.
+However, all threshold schemes face key-management complexity​.
+Chainlink VRF’s oracle model sidesteps these but at the cost of trust and cost overhead​.
+Ethereum’s on-chain RANDAO is simple and trustless but suffers from strategic bias if multiple late-slot validators collude.
+The proposed RANDAO+threshold BLS+VDF design aims to combine these benefits: it keeps the on-chain nature of RANDAO while using a group signature (threshold BLS) to prevent a single proposer from controlling the seed, and applies a VDF to eliminate last-revealer bias.
+This design thus strives to achieve *unbiasability* and *unpredictability* similar to DFINITY/Drand, without requiring a pre-established oracle service.

 Next Steps
 ----------